 Our approach goes well beyond a skill matrix.
 We seek to map what is delivered in the board room.
 Actual performance depends on engagement, ability to communicate, courage and integrity.
 The chair will have a strong impact on the atmosphere in the room.

 This is how we do it

-We define twelve roles in each of the two categories.
+We twelve roles in each of the two categories.
 Each role has a description.
 We ask board members to identify who takes on each role among fellow board members.
 They have to limit their choice to three or four board members depending on the size of the board.
 The board member does not evaluate its own contribution.

 This is how we analyze the results

-We dedicate a role to a person when values coincide.
+We assign a role to a person when answers coincide.
 We set up criteria on number of answers for each role.
 Scattered answers are regarded as signals of activity and not as a notable contribution.

 The results give a picture of how the board works.
-The results are presented as star diagrams that hold a lot of information.
-They show if all roles are present, if several members take on a role and the level of engagement.
-It will show if a person a is active, adding value, making proposals or if contributions are in the form of questions or comments.
+The results are presented as star diagrams.
+They show if all roles are present and if several members take on a role and the level of engagement.
+Individually it will show if a person is active, adding value, making proposals or if contributions are in the form of questions or comments.